hhzl/Cuis-NeoCSV/README.md

 - Run tests in SUnit.
 Result is that 48 out of 50 tests have an error.

+# Section 2 -- Code changes

-# Result after fixing issues 1 to 3
+## Result after fixing issues 1 to 3

+After fixing issues #1 to #3

 49 out of 50 tests are green.

+## Known  bug

+It is left with issue [#4 #testHexadecimalIntegers] (https://github.com/hhzl/Cuis-NeoCSV/issues/4)

+## Conclusion -- Port status
+- Issue #4 is a minor error and needs no fixing in order to use this package.
+- Class #NeoCSVBenchmark has not been ported.
+- Major port is done as of May 2015.
+Minor fixes later.